 Since you may still feel sleepy, our surgical technician will transport you to your car.
 Please remember that you will not be able to drive and you will need a friend or family member to drive you home.

 It is recommended that you go straight home and rest quietly, and for the 24 hours following your procedure, you should make sure to have a responsible adult taking care of you.

-Thank you for choosing The Vein & Vascular Institute of Tampa Bay as your vascular health care provider.
+Thank you for choosing The Vein and Vascular Institute of Tampa Bay as your vascular health care provider.

-If you have any questions about outpatient endovascular surgery at The Vein & Vascular Institute of Tampa Bay, please call (813) 377-2773.
+If you have any questions about outpatient endovascular surgery at The Vein and Vascular Institute of Tampa Bay, please call (813) 377-2773.